-&lt;sup>1 "Affiliates" refers to CFSC Corresponding Members, Associate Members, and members of CFSC administrative committees who are not CFSC board members.
+1 "Affiliates" refers to CFSC Corresponding Members, Associate Members, and members of CFSC administrative committees who are not CFSC board members.

-- 1) The "mandate" of the Executive Committee is to carry on the work of CFSC in between [Board] Meetings and to support the work of Standing Committees.
-(Minute #15 Executive Committee Minutes October 24, 1992) - 2) The CFSC Executive Committee is approved at the Fall Board Meeting.
+(Minute #15 Executive Committee Minutes October 24, 1992)

+- 2) The CFSC Executive Committee is approved at the Fall Board Meeting.
 It consists of the Clerk, the Associate Clerk, the Treasurer, the Clerks of Program Committees and the Clerk of Personnel Committee (ex-officio if not a member of CFSC).
 If some of the above are unable to participate in the Executive Committee, designates may be appointed to serve by the relevant committee. - 3) The Executive Committee may allocate up to \$1000 from whatever contingency funds are available in the CFSC budget. - 4) The Executive Committee has a prescribed role in personnel matters see "Personnel Policy" section for details.

-Clerk of Canadian Friends Service Committee (2009)
+Clerk of Canadian Friends Service Committee (2013)

-The clerk needs to have a spiritual capacity for discernment and sensitivity to the meeting. ~ Quaker Faith and Practice, Britain Yearly Meeting [1994], 3.12.
+The clerk needs to have a spiritual capacity for discernment and sensitivity to the meeting.~ Quaker Faith and Practice, Britain Yearly Meeting [1994], 3.12.